FrontendMasters/react-enlightenment/react-semantics.md

 ***

+#### Babel Cli
+The npm packages that provides Babel and the Cli tool used to compile files from the command line.

+***

 #### Component configuration options (aka "component specifications")

 The configuration arguments passed (as an object) to the `React.createClass()` function resulting in an instance of a statefull React component.